IDCubed/oms-docs/sources/oidc/api_reference.rst

 OpenID Connect server.
-All endpoints provided with the original MITRE implementations are very well-documented witin a `dedicated page <https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server/wiki/API>`_ within MITRE's Github Wiki and will be summarized here for your convenience.
+All endpoints provided with the original MITRE implementations are very well-documented witin a `dedicated page <https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server/wiki/API>`_ within MITRE's GitHub Wiki and will be summarized here for your convenience.
 For persona support within OMS, an additional endpoint for persona-approved sites was added and will be documented in detail below.